ender11hun/osu-BackupAndRestore/README.md

 ## Multitool for the game osu!

 ### The game "osu!" is a free-to-play 2D rythm game developed by __ppy__.
 The name "osu!" belongs to the copyright owner, ppy Pty Ltd.
+osu! stores user and beatmap data in .db files.
+But these files are very prone to corupption if the game is suddely stopped mid-execution.
+That is why I made this, to backup before launch and restore if needed without doing this myself by hand.

 > osu!'s licence header:
 >> Copyright (c) ppy Pty Ltd <contact@ppy.sh>.
 Licensed under the MIT Licence.